 Note that this itinerary is just one way of exploring Hampi.
 If you have a better and comfortable way of doing this trip, go ahead.
 The idea here is to encourage you to visit this heritage marvel and you are free to do it your own way.

-Arrive Hospet in the evening.
-We chose to drive down from Mumbai (740 km approximately).
+Arrive in Hospet, the nearest big town.
+We chose to drive down from Mumbai (740 km) and arrived late in the evening.
 Book yourselves in a lodge right away.
-Take some rest as you have an early morning next day.
+Take some rest as you have an early morning the next day.

 The Matanga hill is known for the panoramic view of Hampi as well as its sunrises and sunsets.
-Avoid climbing the hill during noons due to scorching heat.
+Avoid climbing the hill during noons, as the heat is unbearable.

-Later you can visit the Anegundi village across the river from Vittala temple.
-There are boats that take you to and fro.
-The village has a temple known to be the birth place of Lord Hanuman.
-Climbing the temple is some 500 steps.
+You can also take the coracle ride to Anegundi village across the river from the Vittala temple complex.
+The village is known to be the birth place of Lord Hanuman.

-Other than the ruins of Vijayanagara empire there isn’t much from a tourist point of view in Hampi – Hospet.
+Apart from the ruins of the Vijayanagara empire there isn’t much from a tourist standpoint in Hampi – Hospet.
 You can still check out the Bear Sanctuary in Hospet.

 In the evening around 7 pm, there is a Musical Fountain show near the Tungabhadra dam.
 The site is just about an okay filler.
 We were a bit disappointed and found it gimmicky.
 However, if you are a group of friends out to have a good time, you could sit in the gardens and watch the fountains dance to Kannada and Hindi songs.